KayChansiri/research-methods-in-the-age-of-ai/docs/labs/week-03-python.md

     print("This headline mentions AI")
 ```

-### Before You Run It

-Discuss:
+### A. Predict and Explain

+Before running the code, discuss:

-1. What question is Python checking?
+1. What True/False question is Python checking?
 2. Do you expect the message to print?
-Why?
+3. Why is the `print()` line indented?

-Run the code and check your answer.
+Run the code and check your answers.

+### B. Modify the Code

-Now change the headline to:
+Change the stored headline to:

 ```python
 headline = "Gamecocks win season opener"